 Do you trim a pork loin before smoking?

-It’s not recommended to trim your pork loin before you smoke it, no. You may notice one or two pieces that you want to remove from the meat before you add it to your smoker, but the vast majority of pork loins won’t need to be trimmed before you smoke them.
+Pork loin does not require major trimming, so avoid trimming as much as possible.
+You may notice one or two pieces that you want to remove from the meat before you add it to your smoker, but the vast majority of pork loins won’t need to be trimmed before you smoke them.

 It will be important to remember not to remove the fat cap from the meat, as this will help to give the meat some added flavor.

 In fact, you can use the fat on your pork loin to keep the meat moist.
 If you smoke your pork loin with the fat at the top of the smoker, this can help to consistently baste the meat throughout the cooking process.
 So you won’t have to worry about opening the grill to do this.

 The only exception to this rule will be if there’s a lot of excess fat surrounding the meat to the point where the smoke won’t be able to permeate it.

 You should then trim just enough of this fat and connective tissue so that the smoke can properly flavor your meat.
 But remember to leave enough of a fat cap on the meat itself so that you can get the full smoked pork loin experience, as we’ve mentioned above.

 Should you score a pork loin before smoking?